Home health for heart failure and cardiac disease

 CHF home health — common questions

 Home health nurses monitor daily weight, blood pressure, oxygen saturation, and edema — and they identify early signs of fluid retention or exacerbation before a patient reaches the emergency department.
 This proactive loop, combined with direct communication between the Kassy Health nurse and the cardiologist, allows medication adjustments (such as diuretic titration) to happen at home rather than in the hospital.
 Patient and caregiver education also plays a major role: families who understand dietary sodium limits, daily weigh-in protocols, and symptom triggers are far more likely to catch problems early.
-CMS data shows the 30-day CHF readmission rate hovers around 25%; structured home health monitoring is the primary evidence-based intervention for reducing it.
+AHRQ’s Healthcare Cost and Utilization Project consistently ranks heart failure among the conditions with the highest 30-day readmission rates; structured home health monitoring is the primary evidence-based intervention for reducing it.

 Yes.
 Cardiologists, primary care physicians, hospitalists, and hospital discharge planners can all refer patients directly to Kassy Health.
 No hospitalization is required — a physician can order home health from the office at any point during the patient's care.
 Once a referral is received, our intake team handles insurance verification, prior authorization when required, and scheduling.
 We communicate clinical updates back to the referring cardiologist throughout the episode of care.
 Call us at (407) 875-1801 or use the referral form at kassyhealth.com/for-physicians/refer-a-patient/.